mozilla/experimenter/app/experimenter/nimbus-ui/README.md

 ## Error handling

+Note: see the "Forms and Validation" section for form-specific error handling.

 This app has an [`AppErrorBoundary`](./src/components/AppErrorBoundary/index.tsx) that will capture any uncaught error that occurs and report them to Sentry.
 This acts as our last line of defense, but ideally we are able to handle errors before they get to this stage.
 As well, errors that we wish to display to the user should generally be handled in a consistent fashion.

 ### General errors